ethpandaops/cbt/README.md

     - Waits at current position if dependency data is missing
     - Required for: Tables needing guaranteed sequential ordering, stateful processing

+- **`fill.buffer`** (default: `0`):
+  - Stay N positions behind dependency max as a safety buffer
+  - Applied to the calculated dependency max (after external lag is applied)
+  - Useful for: Avoiding edge cases with recent data, adding processing delays
+  - Example: If dependencies have data up to position 2000 and buffer is 20, max fill position is 1980
+  - Independent of `limits.max` which sets an absolute ceiling

 **Examples:**

 ```yaml